Hans Faber

 Who hits the hand of a harp-player, who can play harp in a circle (audience), pays with a fourth bigger fine, as with another man of the same status.
 Goldsmiths likewise.
 (Lex Frisionum)

-We humble hikers would like to add to this discussion that this representation of Weladu is almost identical to the aforementioned gold solidus of Had(d)a found in the town of Harlingen in province Friesland.
+We humble hikers would like to add to this discussion that this representation of Weladu is almost identical to the gold solidus of Had(d)a found in the town of Harlingen in the west of the province of Friesland.
 If you adhere to the somewhat complicated snake-pit theory (Beck 1980), then the Had(d)a coin depicts Weladu as well.
-But then why carries that coin the name Had(d)a?
+But then, why does that coin carry the name Had(d)a and not that of Weladu?
+In other words, this would plead to be cautious to assume a link between the name and the depiction on the coin.

-Argument against the alternative scenarios as just described, is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
-Secondly, the image actually doesn't feature any obvious 'smithy' elements, and this would have been the logic thing to do if you want to impress the public with depicting the legend.
-Why hassle with snakes and other circumstantial stuff, if one could take an anvil or wings instead, which would have been clear symbols to everyone?
-Like the Franks Casket.
+Argument against the alternative scenarios as just described is that in general the solidius fits within the early-medieval tradition of copying former solidi of the Roman Period.
+Secondly, the image actually doesn't feature any obvious 'smithy' elements, and this would have been the logical thing to do if you want to impress the public by depicting the legend.
+Why hassle with snakes and Roman letters and other circumstantial stuff if one could take an anvil or throw in some wings instead?
+These would have been clearer symbols to everyone, like on the Franks Casket.
 Remains, it's a traditional, though a bit sloppy, imitation of a Roman emperor.
-Sloppy, especially if you compare this solidus with the one found in the UK with the Frisian name of Skanomodu, also in runes.
+Sloppy, especially if you compare this solidus with the one found in the UK with the Frisian name of Skanomodu, also in runic writing.

-Tradition of Klaasohm - Then there's folklore called Klaasohm (‘ohm’ meaning uncle: (Ni-)Cholas-uncle) at the Wadden Sea island Borkum in Ostfriesland (see image below).
+Tradition of Klaasohm - Then there's folklore called Klaasohm (‘ohm’ meaning uncle: (Ni-)Cholas-uncle) on the Wadden Sea island of Borkum in the region of Ostfriesland (see image below).
 The celebration of Klaasohm has several striking parallels (in bold below) with the legend of Wayland the Smith.

 Each year on December 6th, men dress up as Klaasohms.
 It means they are dressed in sheep skins and feathers and wings of birds.
 After they have scared the island and hunted for women, they even try to fly away.
 That is done by jumping from an elevation onto the crowd below.
 Schweindorf and Borkum are both in former Frisia and less than fifty kilometers apart, as the crow flies.
 Are the ‘Klaasohms’ therefore, in fact, representations of Weladu?